 I will be honest, we so rarely hang out at hotel pools, but this one could not be skipped.

-It was on this trip that I realized how important and valuable it is to work in some relaxing pool days, even if it is on that first day of the trip!
+It was on this trip that I realized how important and valuable it is to work in some relaxing pool days, even if it is on the first day of your Maui vacation.

-We chose this restaurant for their happy hour and amazing views since here you could also sit outside right on the water!
+We chose this restaurant for its happy hour and amazing views since here you could also sit outside right on the water!

 This restaurant was a perfect one to visit with kids in Maui because it was casual when visiting for the happy hour and sitting outside, and it had some amazing food that was kid-friendly as well!

-The second day in Maui we felt rested and refreshed after our relaxing first day, and this was the plan since we had a big day ahead of us.
+On the second day in Maui, we felt rested and refreshed after our relaxing first day, and this was the plan since we had a big day ahead of us.